Skip to main content.

 No refund of tuition, housing, and required fees is given in the case of expulsion or suspension.

-For those enrolling in the Language and Thinking, Citizen Science, or Transfer Orientation Workshop programs, please refer to the first-year student tuition refund schedule.
+For those enrolling in the Language and Thinking or Orientation Workshop programs, please refer to the first-year student tuition refund schedule.

 Please refer to the College catalogue finances section for specific information regarding refund eligibility.